-A way to repair the Birkhoff conjecture might be to ask rigidity for dynamics without periodic point\footnote{These are called pseudo-rotation in \cite{beguin2006pseudo}.} whose rotation number satisfies a diophantine condition, as wondered Herman in \cite{He98}[Q.3.2].
-The approximation by conjugacy method has been been useful to construct many other interesting examples of dynamical systems with special property, see for instance the survey \cite{FH78,crovisier2006exotic}.
+A way to repair the Birkhoff conjecture might be to ask for the dynamics without periodic points\footnote{These are called pseudo-rotation in \cite{beguin2006pseudo}.} to have furthermore a rotation number satisfying a diophantine condition, as wondered by Herman in \cite{He98}[Q.3.2].
+The approximation by conjugacy method has been useful to construct many other interesting examples of dynamical systems with special properties; see, for instance, the survey \cite{FH78,crovisier2006exotic}.
 Certainly the new approximation \cref{approx analytic} enables to adapt these examples to the case of analytic maps of the cylinder.
-In the next subsection, we will study a new property.
-We show how to use this scheme to construct diffeomorphisms with high local emergence.
-The readers only interested by the Birkhoff conjecture can skip the next subsection and go directly to \cref{sketch}.
+In the next subsection, we will state that this scheme enables to construct analytic symplectomorphisms with {maximal local emergence}: an extreme nonergodic behavior which has never been observed even in the smooth case.